I will explain the differences between commercial and private gyms in this article.

 - Allows you to focus on a niche area if your career objectives line up with the gym’s target market

-- Has versatile income potentials
+- Has versatile income potential

 - Easier to market yourself in a specialist field